Why Sharing Forest Data Matters More Than Ever🌳

 Open Up!
 (G)FBI!🔓

-👉 👉The GFBI contains over 1.3 million sample plots, many of which are freely avaialble for public viewing.
+👉 👉The GFBI contains over 1.3 million sample plots, many (though not all) of which are available upon request.

 Works Cited